In my previous article, I compared Life Ionizer vs Tyent. Today’s water ionizer comparison is Life Ionizer vs Kangen.

 Both the Super501 and MXL-15 boost molecular hydrogen in every glass of water.

 The only water ionizer I’ve come across that has the option to switch on hydrogen boost is the Tyent UCE-11.

-Below is a video explaining the purported health benefits of molecular hydrogen:
+Below is a video explaining the purported health benefits of molecular hydrogen and how to take it:

 MXL-15 Pros and Cons